• ♥️ Saved Recipes

 Instructions

-• Sprinkle, then rub both sides of the salmon steaks with salt, pepper, and sage.
+• Pat the salmon steaks dry with paper towels.
+Sprinkle, then rub both sides with salt, pepper, and sage.

-• Melt the butter in a large nonstick skillet over medium-high heat.
+• Melt the butter in a large nonstick or cast-iron skillet over medium-high heat.
 Swirl to coat.

-• Turn to the other side, lower the heat to medium, and cook until the steaks are cooked through - about 3 more minutes.
+• Turn to the other side, lower the heat to medium, and cook until the salmon is cooked through, for 3-5 more minutes.
+See notes below about timing.

-• Transfer the salmon steaks to plates, spoon the pan juices on top, and serve.
+• Transfer the salmon to plates, spoon the pan juices on top, and serve.

 Notes